pjfichet/eveil/eveil/README.md

 # item.py

-A set of classes used to define the items in game.
-It uses a kind of Entity-Component approach: the Item class is only a support for various attributes.
-Each attribute is defined as an independant class.
-There are, for example, an attribute value, quality, wearable, etc.
+Two classes used to define the items in game and their properties.
+The Container class defines a container, and keeps track of the items it contains.
+The Item class defines an item.
+Its properties are recorded in a dictionary.